Inuit and First Nations Arts - Impetus

 Recognition, a program for the Inuit and First Nations arts This link will open in a new window

 IMPORTANT: This program is not yet available through Mon Dossier CALQ.
 You must complete the grant application form available on the "Application form and registration" section.
-Exceptionally, in the context of the COVID-19 pandemic, the Conseil des arts et des lettres du Québec will receive the application file by WeTransfer.
+The Conseil des arts et des lettres du Québec receives the application file by WeTransfer.
 You will find the instructions for sending the application form under the "Presentation of the application" section of this program.

 Before submitting an application, it is recommended that you read the program carefully.
 If any questions remain after this reading or to validate its understanding, we suggest that you contact the person in charge of this program, by email or telephone, for information and advice on how to present your project and what to include in your application.